 As we discussed in the “Entangled Twins,” the entanglement with Esau allowed Jacob to trick his father, Isaac, by impersonating Esau.
 Similarly, in this Torah portion, the entanglement of two sisters allows their father, Laban, to trick Jacob by substituting Leah for Rachel on the wedding night:

 And it came to pass in the evening, that he took Leah his daughter, and brought her to him; and he went in unto her (Genesis 29:23).

 Ultimately, however, Jacob marries both sisters, because in the spiritual realm, Partzuf Ze’er Anpin (Z “A), the spiritual archetype of Jacob, couples with two female sub-partzufim—Partzuf Leah and Partzuf Rachel.

-And just as in the previous Torah portion, Toldot, the symmetry between two brothers is broken by God choosing Jacob (see Entangled Twins), so too in this portion, the symmetry between two sisters is spontaneously broken by Jacob favoring Rachel.
+And just as in the previous Torah portion, Toledot, the symmetry between two brothers is broken by God choosing Jacob, so too in this portion, the symmetry between two sisters is spontaneously broken by Jacob favoring Rachel, as it says: